 There are two ways to add flavors to your chocolate ganache: 1) by adding liquid flavorings and/or liquors 2) and by infusing your heavy cream with spices, herbs, coffee, and so on.
 Both are easy methods and require no special skills.

-To add liquors and other water-based flavorings, you need to either subtract an amount of heavy cream equal to the amount of flavoring you’re going to add, or add 50 percent as much unsalted butter as liquid flavoring to balance out the fat to liquids ratio.
+To add liquors and other water-based flavorings, you need to either subtract an amount of heavy cream equal to the amount of flavoring you’re going to add or add 50 percent as much unsalted butter as liquid flavoring to balance out the fat-to-liquids ratio.
 So let’s say you want to add 1oz of dark rum to your ganache.
 This means that you have to remove 1oz of cream from your recipe and make your ganache mixture.

 While still warm, add the rum and mix.
 That’s it!
-Now you can bring the mixture to room temperature, stabilize it, and whip if desired before using.
+Now you can bring the mixture to room temperature, stabilize it, and whip it if desired before using.
 Alternatively, you just make your ganache, add 0.5oz of soft butter mix until combined, and then add your 1oz of rum.
 Mix, stabilize, and use!

 To infuse the cream with different flavors (let’s take cinnamon, for example), you need to add a cinnamon stick to the cold heavy cream and heat it just until it starts simmering.
 Remove from the heat and cover the saucepan with plastic wrap.
 Let it sit like this for 20-30 minutes.
 Then, remove the wrap, remove the cinnamon sticks, and warm up the cream again until ready to be poured on top of the chocolate you use.

 Stored in an air-tight container, it will last for up to 5 days.

 Yes, it can be!
 Freeze it for up to 3 months.
 Thaw in the fridge overnight the day before using it.
 If it splits, warm the mixture to 34C (93F) to emulsify again.